HCAngelC/cv-Read-about-me/README.md

 # Heng-Chang Chen
-This is my updated curriculum vitae.
+This is my updated *curriculum vitae*.